-The Board and GNCC are actively involved in the continuous development of ABB's executive remuneration system to reflect a remuneration philosophy that is based on the following principles:
+The Board and GNCC are actively involved in the continuous development of ABB's executive remuneration system to reflect an equitable remuneration philosophy that is based on the following principles:

 - Market orientation-ABB conducts regular benchmarking reviews to ensure compensation is at a level that will attract and retain top talent. - Performance-ABB ensures that performance drives all compensation elements.
-Performance metrics include financial objectives, individual performance and behavior, as well as the share price performance. - Shareholder value-ABB's compensation elements focus on rewarding the delivery of outstanding and sustainable results without inappropriate risk taking. - Retention-ABB grants a portion of its compensation through long-term oriented elements to attract and retain the key talent that ABB needs to drive its success globally.
+Performance metrics include financial objectives, individual performance and behavior, as well as the share price performance.

+- Shareholder value-ABB's compensation elements focus on rewarding the delivery of outstanding and sustainable results without inappropriate risk taking. - Retention-ABB grants a portion of its compensation through long-term oriented elements to attract and retain the key talent that ABB needs to drive its success globally.

-The GNCC acts on behalf of the Board in regularly reviewing the remuneration philosophy and structure, and in reviewing and approving specific proposals on executive compensation to ensure that they are consistent with the Group's compensation principles.
-In 2012, the GNCC hired Hostettler, Kramarsch & Partner (hkp), an independent consultant specializing in performance management and compensation, to provide advice on remuneration.
-At the GNCC's request, the firm helped to redesign the Long Term Incentive Plan described in "Components of EC compensation" section below.
-Hkp has no other mandate with ABB.
+The GNCC acts on behalf of the Board in regularly reviewing the remuneration philosophy and structure, and in reviewing and approving specific proposals on executive compensation to ensure that they are consistent with ABB's compensation principles.
+Hostettler, Kramarsch & Partner AG (hkp), an independent consultant specializing in performance management and compensation, provides advice to the GNCC in the area of remuneration. hkp has no other mandate with ABB.